open2c/.github/CODE_OF_CONDUCT.md

 Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at open.chromosome.collective@gmail.com.
+All complaints will be reviewed and investigated promptly and fairly.
+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Scope

 This Code of Conduct applies within all community spaces and also applies when